Have you recently adopted an adult iguana?

 Neglect in any of the ways mentioned can lead to poor health of the animal.

-Be sure to do your research on proper care and habitat for an iguana before you bring one into your home.
+Be sure to research proper care and habitat for an iguana before you bring one into your home.

-Like any animal, they are going to require specific care if you want them to grow and flourish.
+Like any animal, they will require specific care if you want them to grow and flourish.

 When you rescue a previously neglected iguana, you will have to build trust, but once you provide them with good food and a proper habitat, they too will flourish and have a chance at a great life.